cyber-robot1/Embedded-Systems-Diploma/Sheets/Sheet 1/6/README.md

-Write a C program that reads a positive integer and computes the factorial.
+Write a C program to calculate the power of a number.

+The number and its power are inputs from user.